-When you want to access Internet privately and hide your IP address, you can use a VPN or Proxy Service.
-Although both Proxy and VPN serve to mask your IP and prevent you from being identified on Internet, the way they act is quite different.
-In this guide we will discuss about each of these tools and the right time to use them in order to deconstruct an erroneous concept that can confuse many people out there.
+When you want to access the Internet privately and hide your IP address, you can use a VPN or Proxy Service.
+Although both Proxy and VPN help to mask your IP and prevent you from being identified on Internet, the way they act is quite different.
+In this guide, we will discuss each of these tools and the right time to use them in order to deconstruct the concepts.

 What is a proxy?

 A proxy is a service that acts as an intermediary between the user and the internet, receives and forwards all your requests to the website you are accessing.
 Thus, the IP registered on these accessed pages is that of the proxy and not yours.
 Proxies only mask the user’s IP address, leaving all data traffic open, with no layer of protection or encryption.